Iterable/iterable-swift-sdk/README.md

 	User fields can be modified using `IterableAPI.updateXYZ(...)` calls.

 6. ##### Disabling Push Notifications to a Device
 	When a user logs out, you typically want to disable push notifications to that user/device.
 This can be accomplished by calling `disableDeviceForCurrentUser`.
-Please note that it will only attempt to disable the device if you have previously called registerToken.
+Please note that it will only attempt to disable the device if you have previously called `registerToken`.

-	In order to re-enable push notifcations to that device, simply call registerToken as usual when the user logs back in.
+	In order to re-enable push notifcations to that device, simply call `registerToken` as usual when the user logs back in.

 7. ##### Uninstall Tracking
 	Iterable will track uninstalls with no additional work by you.